-\textbf{Transformers for Video Recognition.} Recently, transformers are applied to model spatiotemporal dependencies for video recognition~\cite{neimark2021video,fan2021multiscale,bertasius2021space,bulat2021space,arnab2021vivit,zhang2021vidtr,liu2021video,zha2021shifted,patrick2021keeping} by virtue of their great power in capturing long-range dependencies~\cite{dosovitskiy2020image,touvron2021training,liu2021Swin,chu2021Twins}.
-With pretraining on a large-scale image dataset, video transformers achieve the best reported accuracy on video benchmarks~\cite{bertasius2021space,arnab2021vivit,liu2021video}, such as Kinetics-400/600~\cite{kay2017kinetics}.
+\textbf{Transformers for Video Recognition.} Recently, transformers are applied to model spatiotemporal dependencies for video recognition~\cite{neimark2021video,fan2021multiscale,bertasius2021space,bulat2021space,arnab2021vivit,zhang2021vidtr,liu2021video,patrick2021keeping} by virtue of their great power in capturing long-range dependencies~\cite{dosovitskiy2020image,touvron2021training,liu2021Swin,chu2021Twins}.
+With pretraining on a large-scale image dataset, video transformers achieve promising performance on video benchmarks~\cite{bertasius2021space,arnab2021vivit,liu2021video}, such as Kinetics-400/600.
 However, the potential of video transformers is significantly limited by the considerable computational complexity of performing full space-time attention.
-Various approaches have been proposed to reduce such computation costs~\cite{bertasius2021space,bulat2021space,arnab2021vivit,zhang2021vidtr,liu2021video}.
+Various approaches have been proposed to reduce such computation cost~\cite{bertasius2021space,bulat2021space,arnab2021vivit,zhang2021vidtr,liu2021video}.
 For instance, TimeSformer~\cite{bertasius2021space} factorizes the full space-time attention into spatial and temporal dimensions.
-Likewise, ViViT~\cite{arnab2021vivit} examines three variants of space-time factorization for computation reduction.
+Similarly, ViViT~\cite{arnab2021vivit} examines three variants of space-time factorization for computation reduction.
 X-ViT~\cite{bulat2021space} approximates the space-time attention by restricting the temporal attention to a local temporal window and using a mixing strategy.
-Video Swin Transformer~\cite{liu2021video} creatively introduces an inductive bias of locality to transformers for video understanding.
-However, these attempts focus on either the space-time factorization or restricting attention computation locally, crippling the capability of MSA in capturing long-range dependencies.
-To address this issue, we present a new transformer called DualFormer to improve the efficiency of video transformers.
-Different from existing arts, it alternatively captures fine-grained local interactions and coarse-grained global information within each block.
+Video Swin Transformer~\cite{liu2021video} introduces an inductive bias of locality to transformers for video understanding.
+However, these attempts focus on either space-time factorization or restricting attention computation locally, crippling the capability of MSA in capturing long-range dependencies.
+To solve this, we present a new transformer called DualFormer to improve the efficiency of video transformers, by alternatively capturing fine-grained local interactions and coarse-grained global information within each block.
 Besides, there are some concurrent works enhancing transformers \cite{zha2021shifted,li2021uniformer} or exploring self-supervised pretraining schemes \cite{qian2021spatiotemporal,wei2021masked} for video recognition.